KWB-R/fakin/content/tool/codecov/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["programming", "reproducibility", "code-testing"]
+tags = ["programming", "reproducibility", "code testing"]

 # Project summary to display on homepage.
 summary = "Develop healthier code.
 Improve your code review workflow and quality.
 Codecov provides highly integrated tools to group, merge, archive, and compare coverage reports."